TV Tropes Needs Your Help

 - Memento has Leonard Shelby's much sought after nemesis, John G_____.

-- Kill Bill: The protagonist's name is bleeped out when it is spoken in Vol. 1.
+- Kill Bill: The protagonist's name is bleeped out when it is spoken in Vol. 1; she's mostly just referred to as "the Bride," or occasionally as "Kiddo" by Bill.
 It's only in part two that you discover her name is Beatrix Kiddo.

 - Frankenstein used this from time to time, but with dates instead of places.
 For example, in Robert Walton's letters to his sister, the date is given as "Dec.
 11th, 17--".